apainintheneck/atlasq/cache/README.md

 ### script/generate_formatted_output.rb

-This is where we generate the formatted output so that we don't need to include runtime dependencies to load country, currency and region informaton.
+This is where we generate the formatted output so that we don't need to include runtime dependencies to load country, currency and region information.

 ### script/generate_list.rb